-Linux is a file based operating system and actually everything is a file.
-Sometimes we need to clear our server from some of files.
+Linux is a file-based operating system and actually everything is a file.
+Sometimes we need to clear our server from some of the files.
 How can we achieve that?
 There are alternative ways to delete files but the most popular command is

-rm command definition is remove files or directories.
-By default rm command do not remove directories.
-In this example we will remove file named
+rm command definition is “remove files” or directories.
+By default, rm command does not remove directories.
+In this example, we will remove file named

 $ rm test

 We may need to remove files in the current working directory and subdirectories.
-In this situations we can use
+In these situations, we can use

 -r option in order to remove all current and sub directories files.
 But keep in mind that this will not remove directories and hidden files.

 We can delete all files by using the bash glob feature.
 Glob means all files and folders in this or specified directory